albjan/deep-carbon/README.md

 # deep-carbon
-Deep learning to detect a rare interstellar carbon species via its absorption lines in spectral data.
+Deep learning to detect a rare species of interstellar carbon via spectral data.